FontysVenlo/PRJ4-iOS-Doc/README.md

 1. JSON: Being able to decode from JSON to an object
 1. JSON: Being able to encode from an object to JSON

-## Assignment Push Notification
+## Assignment Push Notification - Frontend
-Walk through the above given examples.
+Walk through the above given example.

+1. Use the [Pusher Notification binary](https://github.com/onmyway133/PushNotifications) to send push notifications to your app.
+Follow the documentation and export the certificate as .p12 file from your keychain.
+1. Use the [Wenderlich tutorial](https://www.raywenderlich.com/156966/push-notifications-tutorial-getting-started) but be advised to **use your own app**.

 **Deliverables**
-1. Being able to receive and work on push notifications on the frontend
+1. Being able to use the Pusher Notification app to send a push notification and receive/process that notification on the frontend.

+## Assignment Push Notification - Backend
+Walk through the documentation given by the [*apn* framework]()

+**Deliverables**
-1. Being able to explain how push notifications work on the backend (node.js)
+1. Being able how push notifications are implemented/used with the *apn* framework(https://www.npmjs.com/package/apn)).

 ## Assignment HTTP Request
 Do the Backend/Frontend example from above.

 **Deliverables**
-1. Making HTTP Requests with URLSession (or Alamofire)
+1. Being able to make HTTP Requests with URLSession (or Alamofire)
 2. Being able to do (async) unit tests

 ## Assignment Authentication